By Steve Beauregard

 Opened in 1983, the casino has 17,000 square feet of gaming space, which includes 350 slot machines.
 They brag the casino is open “24 hours a day.”
 (Hey, I’ve been in some small town Nevada casinos that weren’t open all the time).

-The Red Lion spreads single deck blackjack, Super Fun 21, 3 Card poker, and even $1 blackjack.
+The Red Lion spreads single deck blackjack, Super Fun 21, 3 Card poker, and very low-limit blackjack ($1 recently).
 (Try finding THAT game on the Strip.)

 In addition, they have roulette and craps tables, a William Hill digital sports book, and a small poker room.